devpunks/snuggsi/README.md

 <hr>

 A _"live token"_ is a declarative way to bind data values to your Custom Element.
-A nice convention to a real P.I.T.A. of keeping values updated.
+A nice convention to a real historical P.I.T.A. of keeping values updated.
 Let's add a `{token}` to `<hello-world>` :

 ```html
 <hello-world>